AamAadmiParty/aapkamanch/README.md

 ### Install

-AAP Ka Manch is built on MySQL and webnotes framework (Python).
+AAP Ka Manch is built on MySQL and frappe framework (Python).
 To install it locally, you will need to install

 #### Pre-requisites